cloudfoundry/docs-bosh/content/tips.md

 This problem can occur due to:

 - blocked network connectivity between the Agent on a new VM and NATS (typically the Director VM).
 For stemcells released after April 2022 additional restrictions can block connectivity to NATS.
 Specifically, traffic to the NATS endpoint is restricted to membership in a specific **cgroup**, this membership is based on the process id.
-To add you ssh sessions pid to the cgroup, follow these steps:
+To add your SSH session's pid to the cgroup, follow these steps:
     ```shell
     # To add your SSH Session to the NATS Access CGROUP you can execute the below steps.
     # This will work EXCLUSIVELY for the SSH Session that executes the command and does